dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 but to be able to do this in a reasonable amount of space we will focus at the expression level of granularity, since this is where the transformations happen.
 More high level cases (e.g. function definition) are merely recursing down to get to expressions.
-The MIL AST has support for \cite{Uniplate} -- a Haskell library for generic traversals of algebraic data types and so code transformations are implemented using these traversals.
+The MIL AST has support for Uniplate
+\cite{Uniplate} -- a Haskell library for generic traversals of algebraic data types and so code transformations are implemented using these traversals.
 We want to highlight that many of the transformation implementations are relatively naive and serve the purpose of demonstrating the concept.

 ## Monad laws

 As was stated in Chapter 2 all monads must satisfy three monad laws: left identity, right identity and associativity.
-These three laws can be used not only to verify that a certain structure is ineed a monad, but also to optimise monadic code.
+These three laws can be used not only to verify that a certain structure is indeed a monad, but also to optimise monadic code.

 ### Left identity